 Published studies and other resources

 EBMUD has assessed the potentially significant environmental impacts resulting from the construction of this project and has determined that a Mitigated Negative Declaration (MND) is the appropriate level of California Environmental Quality Act review.
 EBMUD developed an action plan to reduce potential impacts to a less than significant level.
 The mitigations are summarized within the MND.
-The EBMUD Board of Directors will consider adoption of the proposed MND at its August 12, 2014 meeting.
+The EBMUD Board of Directors adopted MND at its August 12, 2014 meeting.

 |Initial Study and Mitigated Negative Declaration||2.6 MB|